teamclouday/JuRayTracer/README.md

 # JuRayTracer

-A ray tracer implemented in pure Julia
+A simple ray tracer implemented in pure Julia
 Just for fun

 ------